About this webinar

 Join us as Dr. Folefac Aminkeng, presents the CPNDS’ important research efforts focused on understanding the role of genes in ADRs and developing drug safety solutions for cancer patients, initiatives which are critical to improving long-term survival outcomes.

-Dr. Folefac Aminkeng is a Postdoctoral Fellow at The Centre for Molecular Medicine and Therapeutics (CMMT) at the University of British Columbia in Vancouver, BC.
+About the Presenter: Dr. Folefac Aminkeng is a Postdoctoral Fellow at The Centre for Molecular Medicine and Therapeutics (CMMT) at the University of British Columbia in Vancouver, BC.
 Dr. Aminkeng’s research focus is the pharmacogenomics of adverse drug reactions.
 Dr. Aminkeng and his colleagues at the Canadian Pharmacogenomic Network for Drug Safety monitor for adverse drug reactions, identify genetic markers that are predictive of severe adverse drug reactions and implement these in a cost-effective diagnostic screening program to reduce the occurrence of disability and deaths.
 His abstract, Pharmacogenomic Prediction of Anthracycline-induced Cardiotoxicity, was also featured in Nature magazine.

 Please enjoy this webcast recording.
 Should you have any questions about the content covered, please reach out to our team here.